 - loan funding is factored on an interest-only basis

-Overall speed and simplicity.
-And for advisors, it’s a simple one-page colour report which can be handed to a client or filed as a working paper.
+For advisors, the simple one-page colour report which can be handed to a client or filed as a working paper.

 This simple Negative Gearing Spreadsheet calculator is a convenient way to assess risk and return, because all the important assumptions can be entered quickly.
 Loan funding can be easily manipulated to estimate outcomes – positive, neutral or negative.